 join me for a diversion to the Gimli Film Fest

-The full repertoire of GFF offers a collection of obscure, eclectic, thought-provoking, and enticing short films, documentaries, and feature films from Canada and around the world.
+The full repertoire of GIFF offers a collection of obscure, eclectic, thought-provoking, and enticing short films, documentaries, and feature films from Canada and around the world.

 In the past, I’ve been privileged to attend the Opening Reception in celebration of the festival.
 I’ve also enjoyed several beach screenings, including the Weakerthans documentary and The cult favourite Phantom of the Paradise.